Women in Bulgaria: Violence against women

 Bulgaria is part of the paradox of many Eastern European societies: a long tradition of involvement of women in public working life, and high professional status for women; but at the same time leniency towards domestic violence.
 A 1996 report stated: "Society recognizes women's intellectual abilities.
 For fifty years now, women constitute half of the labour force in the country.
 The situation in the family is different.
 The relationship model is a patriarchal one."

 In the 21st century, with the entry in the EU, Bulgaria has revised its policy on family violence, particularly by enacting its first domestic violence law, the 2005 Protection against Domestic Violence Act.
 In 2015, Bulgaria repealed Article 158 of the Penal Code, which stated that a perpetrator of several sexual offences could escape prosecution by marrying the victim.

 Women's movement

-In the 19th-century, small local women's groups started to form in Bulgaria.
-The women's movement was united and organzied in the Bulgarian Women's Union in 1901, which campaigned for equal rights, among them women's suffrage, which was partially obtained in 1937.
-With the Communist take over in 1944, the women's movement was placed under government control through the state organization Bulgarian National Women's Union, and eual rights between men and women were introduced in law.
-And independent women's movement again resurfaced after 1989.
+In the 19th century, small local women's groups started to form in Bulgaria.
+The women's movement was united and organized in the Bulgarian Women's Union in 1901, which campaigned for equal rights, among them women's suffrage, which was partially obtained in 1937.
+With the Communist take over in 1944, the women's movement was placed under government control through the state organization Bulgarian National Women's Union, and equal rights between men and women were introduced in law.
+An independent women's movement again resurfaced after 1989.